Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 ```reason
 ReactDOM.Client.Root.render(root, <App title="Hello world!" />);
 ```

+In the similar way you can add other components to build your app.
+Just remember to name the variable `make` and use single file per component.

 ## Step 12: Use CSS Modules for Component Styling
 To apply styles to your `App` component using CSS modules, follow these steps: